-Have you ever made your own playdough?
-Store bought playdough is okay in a pinch, but making your own is a money saver and you can make TONS of it in mere minutes.
+Have you ever made your own play dough?
+While I’m a fan of store bought dough (it’s so easy!), making your own is a money saver and we can make TONS of it in minutes.
+And with the simple addition of a little pumpkin pie spice, our dough smells heavenly…just like pumpkin pie!

-Inspired by The Artful Parent’s Autumn Arts and Crafts book, The Artful Year: Autumn, we finally pitched our peppermint playdough in favor of a more seasonal scent: Pumpkin Pie!
+Inspired by The Artful Parent’s Autumn Arts and Crafts book, The Artful Year: Autumn, we made this seasonal scent that’s perfect for autumn: Pumpkin Pie!

 Pumpkin Pie Playdough Recipe…

-I used our favorite play dough recipe, which also happens to be the favorite of my daughter’s awesome preschool class, so I’m not going to get experimental with the dough itself, but we did experiment with the spice combination.
+I used our favorite play dough recipe, which also happens to be the favorite of my daughter’s awesome preschool class (and the BEST play dough recipe, hands-down), so I’m not going to get experimental with the dough itself, but we did experiment with the spice combination.

-The dough itself takes about 20 minutes to prepare, it cooks on the stove-top, and the most complicated-to-find ingredient it calls for is cream of tartar.
-If it’s hard for you to find, you can get Cream of Tartar on Amazon.
+The dough itself takes about 20 minutes to prepare, it cooks on the stove-top, and the key ingredient is cream of tartar.
+If you can’t find it locally, cream of tartar is on Amazon, of course (affiliate).

-Yes, you can find 2-minute dough recipes, and I’d encourage you to use them if you’re short on time, but the benefit of this recipe is that it will last for ages.
+Yes, you can find 2-minute dough recipes like this no-cook dough, and I’d encourage you to use them if you’re short on time, but the benefit of this recipe is that it will last for ages.
 Ages.
-Scroll down for a PRINTABLE recipe card.
+I kid you not.

 - 5 cups water